 Instructions

-- In the microwave, thaw and cook spinach according to package directions (usually about 5-7 minutes).
-Once completely thawed, allow spinach to cool slightly, then drain and squeeze out liquid in the sink using a colander or mesh bag.
-Be sure to squeeze as much liquid as you can out of spinach.
+- Now cook the chopped spinach in the microwave according to the package instructions (usually about 5-7 minutes).
+Allow the spinach to cool, then drain and squeeze out the liquid from the spinach using a colander or mesh bag.
+Be sure to squeeze as much liquid as you can out of the spinach.

-- Next in a large bowl combine spinach, stuffing mix and all remaining ingredients.
+- Next in a large bowl combine the spinach, stuffing mix and all the remaining ingredients (butter, Italian seasoning, garlic powder, finely diced onion, eggs, and parmesan cheese).
+Mix all the ingredients together until thoroughly combined.

-- Next using a spoon or small cookie scoop, scoop small portions of mixture and roll using your hands into small balls.
-Place spinach balls on a parchment or non-stick foil lined baking sheet spaced apart.
+- Next using a spoon or a medium cookie scoop, scoop small portions of the spinach mixture and roll it using your hands into small balls.
+Place the spinach balls on a parchment or non-stick aluminum foil lined baking sheet spaced apart.

-- Bake for 15-20 minutes, flipping halfway through if you want both sides to have a golden brown color.
+- Bake the spinach balls in the preheated oven for 15-20 minutes, flipping halfway through if you want both sides to have a golden brown color.
 Enjoy!

 Notes